ZhaoqunZhong/ZhaoqunZhong.github.io/_posts/2020-8-29-suitesparse-android.md

 ## Test the suitesparse libraries on unrooted android phone

 1. The working directory would be /data/local/tmp.
-Copy everything related to test examples to this folder by adb push: libc++_shared.so, libQML-1.4.0.so, test data, and suitesparse libs.
+Copy everything related to test examples to this folder by adb push: libc++_shared.so, libQML-1.4.0.so, test data, and suitesparse libs...

 2. Set the c++ linking directory to /data/local/tmp to force the executables link libraries from this folder instead of looking from /system/lib64
 ```shell